-These ranges are guidelines only and do not limit the judgment of the administrator who must individually assess each situation.
+These ranges are listed in the Discipline Infraction Glossary are guidelines only and do not limit the judgment of the administrator who must individually assess each situation.
 School rules apply and students are subject to discipline including, but not limited to, the following: (1) any school activity/event, home or away, day or night; (2) to and from school or school activity, including bus stops; (3) in classrooms, on campus or on any District property.

-DUE PROCESS
+DUE PROCESS Policy 5-203